AbdelrahmanRewaished/Movie-Base/README.md

 ## Implementation

-Movie Base was implemented using the TMDB API and the Android Jetpack Components consisting of
+Movie Base was implemented using the TMDB API and the MVVM architectural pattern utilizing the Android Jetpack Components consisting of

 Architecture Components such as: